Your Adjustment of Status Interview Checklist: Surviving a Trump-Era Interview

 After the Interview

 If everything goes well at your interview, the USCIS officer will approve your I-485 application.
-In some cases the officer may be able to place an “I-551” stamp inside your passport.
+In some cases the officer may be able to place an “ADIT” stamp inside your passport.
 Regardless, USCIS will process the new green card and mail it to your address on record.

 However, not all adjustment of status interviews end with a decision.
 The USCIS officer may tell you that you will receive a decision in the mail.
 Don’t be discouraged.
 This isn’t unusual.